 In the list of results, swipe down on or right-click Command Prompt, and then tap or click Run as administrator.

-In the Administrator: Command Prompt window, type the following commands.
+In the Administrator: Command Prompt window, enter the following commands.
 Press the Enter key after each command:

 DISM.exe /Online /Cleanup-image /Scanhealth